 Linear and circular fluorescents

-- These are also a good option for energy efficiency and have around the same efficiency as a CFL.
+- These are also a good option to save power, with around the same efficiency as a CFL.

 - Fluorescent lights use a small amount of power to start up.
 This phase lasts for only a few milliseconds, so it's best to turn off the light if you are leaving the room for a while.